dse/dse-highway-fonts/README.md

 -   [The original 1945 edition][1945].

--   [The 1952 edition][1952], to which is affixed some character spacing tables of uncertain origin.

--   The 1961 edition, which eschewed exact dimensional drawings in favor of large character forms and spacing tables.
+-   [The 1966 edition][1966], which eschewed exact dimensional
+    drawings in favor of large character forms and spacing tables.

 # More Sources

+-   [The 1952 edition][1952], to this copy of which is also included some modified character spacing tables of uncertain origin.

 -   Forbes, Theodore W.; Moskowitz, Karl; and Morgan, Glen (1950).
     ["A Comparison of Lower Case and Capital Letters for Highway Signs"][forbes1950].
     _Proceedings of the Highway Research Board._ pp. 355–373.

+-   [The 1977 metric edition][1977].

+-   [The current edition][current].

 [current]: https://mutcd.fhwa.dot.gov/SHSe/Alphabets.pdf